Lumba Sumba Pass Trek Overview

-Lumba Sumba Pass Trek was newly discovered in 2012 and is still unknown for many adventurers.
+Lumba Sumba Pass Trek was newly discovered in 2012 and is still unknown to many adventurers.
 To trek Lumba Sumba Pass, you have to cross both Kanchenjunga and Makalu Region via Lumba Sumba Pass.
-You will be thrilled while crossing both the Kanchenjunga Conservation Area and the Makalu Barun National Park.
+You will be crossing both the Kanchenjunga Conservation Area and Makalu Barun National Park.

-The biggest reason to do the Lumba Sumba Pass Trek is the grand view of gigantic mountains that you see.
+The biggest reason to do this trek is the grand view of the gigantic mountains that you see.
 You do not just see a single summit, but more than five summits can be visible.
-Mainly, you will fall in love with the beautiful face of Kanchenjunga, Makalu, and Lumba Sumba Peak.
+You will fall in love with the beautiful face of Kanchenjunga, Makalu, and Lumba Sumba Peak.
 That's a lot for any trekking, especially for such a virgin land.

-Lumba Sumba Pass Trek Route
+Lumba Sumba Pass Trek 20 days Itinerary

 Today you will pass through Lumba Sumba Peak and then start descending early.
 It is better to start early as we have to run down.
 After 4-5 hours of challenging walk from Pass Camp, you will reach Lumba Sumba Peak and stay at Yak Kharka.